ATH25/Java8Plus/README.md

   - Concise, immutable data carrier classes with auto-generated accessors, equals, hashCode, and toString
 - Pattern Matching for instanceof (Java 16/17+)
   - Simplifies type checks and casts by combining them in a single, safe syntax
+- Sealed Classes (Java 15/17+)
+  - Restrict which classes can extend or implement a class/interface, enforcing closed hierarchies

 # Java8Plus